vittorioromeo/bcs_thesis/source/30_ecst/01_overview.md

 ECST aims to *counter this fallacy* by providing a high-level interface that does not sacrifice run-time performance thanks to C++14 **cost-free abstractions**.
 Benefits of a highly-abstracted data-oriented ECS library include:

 * **User-friendly** and **transparent** syntax.
-No explicit storage or pointer management is required, and application code is independent of user-defined settings and policies.
+No explicit storage or pointer management is required, and application code is independent of user-defined settings and policies;

-* Higher **safety**, as many development mistakes regarding dependencies and data access can be caught at compile-time.
+* Higher **safety**, as many development mistakes regarding dependencies and data access can be caught at compile-time;

-* Easier **testability**, due to the fact that abstracting settings and policies allows tests to run comprehensively over a wide set of option combinations.
+* Easier **testability**, due to the fact that abstracting settings and policies allows tests to run comprehensively over a wide set of option combinations;

     * Closely related, the possibility of quickly **experimenting** with different strategies is also a major benefit of a higher abstraction level.